MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 This policy is only available on Windows 10 devices with Virtual Secure Mode capability.

+Starting in Microsoft Edge 86, this policy no longer supports dynamic refresh.

   #### Supported features:
   - Can be mandatory: Yes
   - Can be recommended: No
-  - Dynamic Policy Refresh: Yes
+  - Dynamic Policy Refresh: No - Requires browser restart

   #### Data Type:
   - List of strings